takeshape/penny/README.md

 ### Choosing a hosting platform

 When building this project, we chose [Vercel](https://vercel.com/) to host the frontend.

 [Vercel is the company that created Next.js](https://nextjs.org/), and they have useful github workflow tools for projects like this.
 We integrated
-[Vercel's deploy preview functionality](https://vercel.com/docs/concepts/git/vercel-for-github) into our workflow, which allowed Vercel to generate a preview build of the site for every pull request we created.
+[their deploy preview functionality](https://vercel.com/docs/concepts/git/vercel-for-github) into our workflow, which allowed Vercel to generate a preview build of the site for every pull request we created.
 That allowd us to see what the PR's changes would look like in production before we merged them to our main branch.